What format should I send my work in?

 Will my text be perfect?

-The Society for Editors and Proofreaders (SfEP) has some good advice on this on their website.
-The SfEP suggests that ‘an experienced professional proofreader, reading a copyedited typescript, should be able to spot and deal appropriately with at least 80% of all errors but at least 90% of typos – other things being equal.’
+The Chartered Institute of Editing and Proofreading (CIEP) has some good advice on this on their website.
+The CIEP suggests that ‘an experienced professional proofreader, reading a copyedited typescript, should be able to spot and deal appropriately with at least 80% of all errors but at least 90% of typos – other things being equal.’

 I will do everything I can to ensure that your text is error-free, however: